-As we stay vigilant with our Stay at Home guidelines, it is important to stay active to insure our health and wellness during this pandemic.
-While we all may be feeling a bit stir crazy throughout this time, what better time to get started with some activities at home to stay active.
+As we all spend more time at home during this pandemic, it is more important than ever to stay active to ensure our health and wellness.
+While we all may be feeling a bit stir crazy throughout this time, what better time to get started with some activities at home?
 You may surprise yourself and feel more energetic and less stressed as you progress!
 This blog is meant to provide a few basic exercises which will constitute a Start Up Exercise Program.
 Exercise is a wonderful thing for the body, mind and soul – try it, you might like it!

 There are many things that you can do at home to get yourself moving without the need of a treadmill, dumbbells or weight machines.
 A nice stroll around your house, while social distancing yourself from friends and neighbors, will allow you to enjoy some sunshine and the beauty of the spring season.
 It would also be a great warm-up to the following suggested exercises.
 If you’d prefer, some of the exercises herein can be done outside in a safe and level grounded area.

 Start by selecting 7 or 8 exercises on the list to do throughout the day – if you choose, spread them out throughout the day.
 Try 2 sets of 10 repetitions each, holding a squeeze for 5 seconds.
 Perform the exercise SLOWLY and CONTROLLED.
 As you ease yourself into this Start Up program, if you continue to feel good, consider starting to increase your repetitions or add some resistance.
 Here are some simple household items that would work:

 A half jug of water = 4 pounds